 I offer video and telephone call sessions, and work either online, in-person, or in a blended way, with some clients opting for a combination of the two as a best fit week-to-week.

 Training, qualifications & experience

-* CPCAB Level 4 Diploma in Therapeutic Counselling
+* Diploma in Therapeutic Counselling

 Areas of counselling I deal with

-£40 per 50 minute session (individuals)
+£50 per 50 minute session (individuals)

-£50 per 60 minute session (couples)
+£60 per 60 minute session (couples)

 Please contact me if you would like to discuss the potential for us to work together.
 There is no obligation and you can ask me all the questions you need answering to see if I might be the right therapist for you. **Please check your junk/spam folder - I will always respond to enquiries **

-I'm pleased to be able to offer my practice in my private garden therapy room in Wingerworth, Chesterfield; a space I've been able to personally create for clients to feel comfortable and safe as they explore their issues.
+I'm pleased to be able to offer my practice in my private garden therapy room in Wingerworth, Chesterfield; a space I've been able to personally create for clients to feel comfortable and safe in as they explore their issues.